 The NC Sweetpotato Commission presented its 2026 Distinguished Service Award to Craig Yencho at the organization’s annual meeting held in Goldsboro, North Carolina.

-The commission noted that Dr. Yencho has bridged the gap between the laboratory and the field through hands-on collaboration with growers.
-His research has provided North Carolina farmers access to cutting-edge resources that directly improve crop yields and enhance sustainability.
+The commission noted that Yencho has bridged the gap between the laboratory and the field through hands-on collaboration with growers.
+His research has provided North Carolina farmers access to cutting-edge resources that improve crop yields and enhance sustainability.

-The commission also elected a new slate of officers at the meeting.
-Craig West of West Family Farms, who served as vice president in 2024, was re-elected to another term and will serve as president.
-Brent Leggett of Leggett Farming Partnership was elected vice president, and Thomas Joyner of Nash Produce was selected to serve another term as secretary/treasurer.
+Craig West of West Family Farms was re-elected as president, while Brent Leggett of Leggett Farming Partnership was elected vice president and Thomas Joyner of Nash Produce received another term as secretary/treasurer.

 The remaining board of directors includes Richard Anderson of Anderson Farms, Jose “Pepe” Calderon of Barnes Farming/FarmPak, Sarah Carraway of Lancaster Farms, Rob Glover of Rob Glover Farms, Kim LeQuire of Kornegay Family Farms & Produce, Annette Starling of Millstream Farms, Scott Sullivan of Sullivan Farms, Trey Wilson of Ham Farms and Lyn Vick of Vick Family Farms.